prabhasg3322/Mega-index-heroku/README.md

 ## Use Air Explorer or any other webdav client to download folders.
-**Username : mega**
+**Username : Your Mega.nz username/email**

-**Password : mega**
+**Password : Your Mega.nz password**

 ## Or use  ‘ADM‘ /‘Aria2 For android‘ OR ‘Aria2 For windows‘ / ‘XDM‘ for downloading from webpage at best possible speed.

-[HEROKU RAPID DEPLOYMENT AVAILABLE](https://dashboard.heroku.com/new?template=https://github.com/bluehypergiant/Mega.nz-Rclone-Index-Heroku) without forking or github account.
+HEROKU RAPID DEPLOYMENT AVAILABLE 👇               ZEET RAPID DEPLOYMENT AVAILABLE 👇

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/bluehypergiant/Mega.nz-Rclone-Index-Heroku)

-ZEET RAPID DEPLOYMENT AVAILABLE 👇

 [![Deploy](https://deploy.zeet.co/Mega.nz-Rclone-Index-Heroku.svg)](https://deploy.zeet.co/?url=https://github.com/bluehypergiant/Mega.nz-Rclone-Index-Heroku)

-Use your Real mega Username/Email and real Password (without encryption) normally.
+Use your **Real** Mega.nz Username/Email and real Password (without encryption) normally.

 ##### STAR & FORK MY REPO IF YOU LIKE IT